 - Quickly narrow down your list of candidates

 - Host some dog & pony shows, and finally make a decision.

 Whew!
 That’s a lot, and each step is a lot more difficult and involved than it sounds.
 But that’s the case with just about everything in life really, so I’m sure that being the smart and determined blog reader/system selector that you are, you managed to get through them all.
 Nice job!

 By now however you probably realized that clinical systems selection is just the tip of the iceberg.
 Now that your company has dropped a good chunk of change because you wrote that nice business case explaining why buying the clinical system was such a great idea, you have to make sure that people actually, you know, use it.
 Clinical systems implementation can be a tricky business.

 All the business cases in the world won’t help if the system doesn’t get rolled out properly, and even the most perfect of clinical systems won’t be of any benefit if implemented in a vacuum.

 Spare Some Change (Management)

 While this is covered to a degree in the change management piece, it goes a lot deeper than that.
-First, you need to find the system a home – who is going to ‘own’ it?
-You also need to make sure that every layer of the organization that will be affected by the new system is addressed in a more ‘personal’ manner.
-Have conversations with individuals to get a better understanding of their concerns and perhaps more importantly get an idea of their expectations of the new system.
+First, you need to find the system a home – who is going to ‘own’ the CTMS software?
+Is it clinical project management?
+You also need to make sure that every layer of the organization that will be affected by the new CTMS software or other clinical software is addressed in a more ‘personal’ manner.
+Have conversations with individuals to get a better understanding of their concerns and perhaps more importantly get an idea of their expectations of the new clinical system.
 Hopefully you’ve already addressed everything way back when you collected requirements, but things change and people come up with new ideas as they see for themselves more of what the system can do.
-Regardless, you need to make sure that what the people need (a good set of reports, for example) will be available from the system at launch, or you’re setting yourself up to fail.
+Regardless, you need to make sure that what the people need (a good set of clinical trial reports, for example) will be available from the CTMS system at launch, or you’re setting yourself up to fail.